wultra/mtoken-sdk-ios/docs/Using-Operations-Service.md

 ### With custom WMTUserOperation objects

-To retreive custom user operations, both `createWMTOperations` methods offer optional parameter `customUserOperationType` where you can setup requested type.
+To retrieve custom user operations, both `createWMTOperations` methods offer the optional parameter `customUserOperationType` where you can set up the requested type.

 ```swift
 // networkingService is instance of WPNNetworkingService